Fr0sT-Brutal/awesome-pascal/README.md

 * [GUI AutoSave](https://github.com/GodModeUser/Dephi-LightSaber-GUI_AutoSave) Save the state of all GUI controls on application shutdown and then restore them loaded on application startup: It can load/save: form's position, checkboxes, radiobuttons, etc, etc

 * [FMXTrayIcon](https://github.com/HemulGM/FMXTrayIcon). `[Delphi]` TrayIcon for FMX Windows

+* [Form Designer component for Delphi (VCL)](https://github.com/havlicekp/form-designer). `[Delphi]` Form Designer (TFormDesigner) can be used to design and modify Delphi (VCL) forms at runtime.
+The behavior and appearance is similar to that of Delphi IDE.

 ## Database ##